Editorial Standards

 User fees, what to expect, and how to pay

 You pay the fee inside the Pay.gov Form 5310 workflow by ACH, debit, or credit.
-For 2025, the single‑employer fee for Form 5310 is 3,500, while the multiple‑employer plan fee is 4,200 based on the IRS’s user‑fee updates.
-Some submissions qualify for a 0 fee, see the IRS resources on Form 8717 and related notices for the exemption criteria.
+The IRS publishes the current user fee in its annual revenue procedure, and the amount can change year to year, so confirm the fee for your filing type before you submit rather than relying on a figure from a prior cycle.
+Some submissions may qualify for a reduced or waived fee, see the IRS resources on Form 8717 and related notices for the exemption criteria.

-• Always save the Pay.gov confirmation email, it includes the tracking ID, which you will need for status checks or when you fax overflow materials.
+- Always save the Pay.gov confirmation email, it includes the tracking ID, which you will need for status checks or any follow‑up with the IRS.

 Timing, status, and the 60‑day rule